Learning Efficient Guardrails for Compliance: Introduction

 These challenges become particularly concrete in real-world deployment of web agents.
 As shown in~\Cref{fig:intro-example}, even a simple shopping task can lead to multiple policy violations: the agent may add alcohol despite explicit restrictions, include more than one cake, or exceed the specified budget when combining otherwise valid items.
 Such examples show that improving task completion alone is not enough—agents must also be evaluated and guided by their ability to remain \textit{policy-compliant}.
 Similar combination-based violations also arise in other domains, such as scheduling multiple meetings that together exceed daily limits or making travel bookings that surpass company budgets.
 These violations are difficult to prevent with only hard-coded rules, underscoring the need for compliance-aware guardrails.

 To address these challenges, we present \textbf{\benchname}, a 60k-scale benchmark for policy-trajectory violation detection.
 The benchmark is constructed by systematically deriving diverse policies from existing trajectories, and by forming both within-subdomain and cross-subdomain pairings.
 Each policy-trajectory pair is annotated for violation, which provides a reliable testbed for studying policy compliance.
-Beyond full-trajectory evaluation, \benchname also introduces a prefix-based violation detection task where models must predict violations from truncated trajectory prefixes.
-This task enables the study of early violation detection.
+Beyond full-trajectory evaluation, \benchname also introduces a prefix-based violation detection task where models detect violation from truncated trajectory prefixes.
 Building on this dataset, we further train \textbf{\modelname}, a lightweight guardrail model that aims to balance efficiency and accuracy.
 Despite its small scale, \modelname consistently outperforms strong open-source and closed-source baselines, and delivers robust performance across all tasks.
 Importantly, \modelname also demonstrates cross-domain generalization, maintaining high accuracy even when evaluated on domains that are unseen during training.

 In summary, our contributions are three-fold: \begin{itemize} \item We define \textbf{policy-trajectory compliance} as a core dimension of agent reliability, distinct from prior safety-oriented guardrails that focus on content filtering or single-step checks. \item We create \textbf{\benchname}, a 60k-scale benchmark built through a systematic pipeline for policy synthesis, trajectory matching, and violation annotation, with both cross-domain and prefix-based evaluation. \item We develop \textbf{\modelname}, a lightweight and effective guardrail model that attains strong accuracy, cross-domain generalization, and state-of-the-art efficiency, demonstrating the practicality of small-scale guardrails in real-world deployment. \end{itemize}